chermidap/nextail/README.md

 # nextail
-## Introducción
+## Introduction
 Nextail.
-Kata for adding manage the cash register to Nextail business
+Kata for adding manage the cash register to Nextail business.

-This software are coded with Java 11 and testing with JUnit
+This software has been coded with Java 11 and testing with JUnit

 ### Prerequisites